-In this brochure we focus on foods that promote healthy cholesterol levels.
-Simple steps such as improving the quality of fats that you eat, consuming more fibre, or including Benecol® products with added plant stanols as part of a healthy diet could start lowering your cholesterol level.
+In this brochure we focus on foods that promote healthy cholesterol as part of a treatment regime prescribed to FH patients.
+Simple steps such as improving the quality of fats that you eat, consuming more fibre, or including Benecol products with added plant stanols as part of a healthy diet, could start lowering your cholesterol level.
 Even small daily changes can yield significant results over time.

-CHOLESTEROL LOWERING WITH BENECOL® PRODUCTS
+WITH BENECOL® PRODUCTS

 Benecol products with added plant stanol ester have been shown to lower cholesterol.
-Elevated cholesterol is a risk factor for coronary heart disease.
+High cholesterol is a risk factor for coronary heart disease.

-How can plant stanols in Benecol products help to lower my cholesterol?
+How can Benecol help to lower my cholesterol?